patrickalin/bloomsky-client-go/README.md

 [![Coverage Status](https://coveralls.io/repos/github/patrickalin/bloomsky-client-go/badge.svg)](https://coveralls.io/github/patrickalin/bloomsky-client-go)

 A simple Go client for the BloomSky API.
-I's possible to export informations in the console or in in Time Series Database InfluxData.
+* It's possible to show informations in the console or in a embeded web server.
+* It's also possible to export datas to Time Series Database InfluxData.

-## 2 Getting Started
+## 1 Getting Started

 ### Prerequisites